malcolmpang19/raidcloudproject/readme.md

 <h2>Module 4 Solution Architecting</h2>
-- The architecture diagram and cost estimation file is in Module4SolutionArchitecting
+- The architecture diagram and cost estimation file is in "Module4SolutionArchitecting" folder.